D-MBLD/phpbb-telegram-bridge/README.md

 ## Installation

-Create in the extension directory (usually forum/ext) the subdirectories eb/telegram and copy the code into that directory.
+Create in the extension directory (usually forum/ext) the subdirectories eb/telegram.
+Download the code as zip (See "code"-button in GitHub) and extract everything below "phpbb-telegram-bridge-master" directly into the eb/telegram subdirectory.

 ## Create a Telegram Bot